 So you’ve decided to get into the world of 3D printing.
-Where do you start?
+Where do you begin?
 There are printers for every possible requirement, and there’s a lot of jargon floating around that makes it hard to accurately compare different models.
 Relax – we’re here to help.

 XYZPrinting is known for creating some of the best entry-level 3D printers around.
 Today, we’ll be looking for any strengths or weaknesses that the Da Vinci Mini might have– it’s a small printer, but it’s certainly capable.
 However, is it right for you and your needs?
 You’ll have to read on to find out.

 |Build Volume||5.91 x 5.91 x 5.91”|